sammularczyk/readeck.koplugin/README.md

 Don't forget to set both the "Bookmarks: Read Only" and "Bookmarks: Write Only" roles.

+### Misc.

+- New bookmark settings:
+	- Default labels: Comma-separated list of labels to add by default when creating new bookmarks from links.

 You can also configure it by changing the `readeck.lua` file in your `koreader/settings` folder: